 The Tata Trusts and Google created the Internet Saathi program to reduce the digital gender divide in rural India.
-They use our platform to track and assess the program as it brings 10 million women from about 100,000 villages onto the internet for the first time.
+They use Collect, our mobile data collection app, to track and assess the program as it brings 10 million women onto the internet for the first time.

 About 100,000 villages across 12 states in India